Country Garden faces second debt challenge in days as offshore payment comes due

 HONG KONG, Sept 5 (Reuters) - China's largest private property developer, Country Garden 2007.HK, faces a deadline for making interest payments on two U.S. dollar bonds on Tuesday, just days after dodging an onshore debt default with a last-minute payment extension deal.

-Country Garden last month said it had coupons on the bonds due on Aug.
-6 totalling $22.5 million, exacerbating market fear that the developer was slipping into a worsening liquidity squeeze.
+Country Garden failed to pay coupons on the bonds totalling $22.5 million due on Aug.
+6, exacerbating market fear of the developer's cash situation.

-The deadline looms just days after Country Garden won approval from onshore creditors to extend a private bond worth 3.9 billion yuan ($536 million), bringing relief to markets.

-Failure to make the latest payments before the grace period ends would risk default and demand by holders of other dollar bonds to accelerate payments, bondholders and lawyers said.
+Failure to make the latest payments raises the risk of default and demand by holders of other dollar bonds to accelerate payments, bondholders and lawyers said.

+The developer's share price fell as much as 5% in early Tuesday trade, while Hong Kong's Hang Seng Mainland Properties Index .HSMPI was down 2.5%.
+Chinese property shares had rallied on Monday.

-Country Garden had not missed a debt payment obligation until it failed to pay coupons on the two dollar bonds last month after slowing home demand hurt its cash flow.
+Country Garden had not missed a debt payment obligation, onshore or offshore, until it failed to pay coupons on the two-dollar bonds last month after slowing demand for new homes translated into tighter cash flow.

+As well as the payments due on Tuesday, Country Garden has about $162 million of offshore bond interest payments due during the rest of the year, showed data from researcher CreditSights.

-Its predicament highlights the fragile state of China's real estate sector, which accounts for roughly a quarter of the economy and whose debt situation has been dire since at least 2021.
+Country Garden's predicament highlights the fragile state of China's real estate sector, which accounts for roughly a quarter of the world's second-largest economy and whose situation has deteriorated since a government campaign against high leverage began in 2021.

-Authorities have taken a series of policy measures in recent weeks to support the sector and revive a stumbling economy after a post-pandemic recovery fell away quickly.
+Making matters worse is a lacklustre post-pandemic economic recovery.
+Services activity expanded at its slowest pace in eight months in August, a private-sector survey showed on Tuesday, as weak demand continued to dog the economy and stimulus measures failed to meaningfully revive consumption.

 "With domestic demand weak and house prices on the slide in smaller Chinese cities in particular, there are still worries about the fragility of the real estate sector," said Susannah Streeter, head of money and markets at Hargreaves Lansdown, U.K.